Nijo Castle (Nijo-jo) in Kyoto

 Karamon Gate - This large iconic gate with its gold-covered architecture marks the entrance to the Ninomaru-goten Palace.
 It was fully restored in 2013.
 The attention to the details in the woodcarvings of the gate shows the craftsmanship of that time.
 It was my personal highlight of the Nijo Castle visit.

 Ninomaru-goten Palace - The palace, a National Treasure, is still in its original form and was built in the shoin-zukuri architectural style during the Edo period (1603 - 1867).
 The palace consists of six connected buildings with 33 rooms and more than 800 tatami mats (rice straw mats).
 Hinoki cypress was used as the main construction material.
 It was the official residence of the Tokugawa Shoguns during their stays in Kyoto.
-Enjoy the over 3600 amazing paintings at the walls and sliding doors (fusuma) by artists of the Kano school, beautiful decorated ceilings and the so called nightingale floors (uguisubari).
-These wooden corridors making a sound when you walk on them.
+Enjoy the over 3600 amazing paintings on the walls and sliding doors (fusuma) by artists like Kano Tanyu (1602 - 1674) and Naonobu (1607 - 1650) of the Kano school, beautifully decorated ceilings and the so-called nightingale floors (uguisubari).
+These wooden corridors make a sound when you walk on them.
 It was the perfect security measure against intruders.
+The painted screens of the main chamber are true masterpieces of Japanese art.
+It was the place where the daimyo and shoguns met.

-Honmaru-goten Palace - The 4 buildings (Genkan, Otsune-goten, Goshoin, Daidokoro and Kari-no-ma) were relocated in 1893 and 1894 from the former Katsura Imperial Palace by the order of Emperor Meiji (1852 - 1912).
-Before that the old palace was destroyed during the Great Tenmei Fire of 1788, rebuilt by Tokugawa Yoshinobu (1837 - 1913) and demolished in 1881.
-The palace complex covers an area of 20000 square meters and is open for the public only during special events in autumn.
+Honmaru-goten Palace - The 4 buildings (Genkan, Otsune-goten, Goshoin, Daidokoro, and Kari-no-ma) were relocated in 1893 and 1894 from the former Katsura Imperial Palace by the order of Emperor Meiji (1852 - 1912).
+Before that, the old palace was destroyed during the Great Tenmei Fire of 1788, rebuilt by Tokugawa Yoshinobu (1837 - 1913), and demolished in 1881.
+The palace complex covers an area of 20000 square meters and is open to the public only during special events in autumn.
 Honmaru-goten is designated as an Important Cultural Property by the Japanese government.
+The palace is properly most known for hosting the enthronement banquet of Emperor Hirohito (1901 - 1989) in 1928.

-Honmaru-goten Garden - The garden is dating back to 1896.
+Honmaru-goten Garden - The garden dates back to 1896.

 Tonan Sumi-yagura - The watchtower at the southeast corner of the outer moat of Nijo Castle survived a huge fire in 1788 and was used as an observation post.